UCSF Policy on Student Conduct and Discipline

 UCSF’s Principles of Community (https://diversity.ucsf.edu/about/principles-of-community) and PRIDE Values (https://www.ucsf.edu/about/mission-and-values) illustrates the expectations for all members of the UCSF community as we work together to fulfill UCSF’s mission.
 Students are expected to act consistently with the values of the University community and to follow University policies and Implementing Regulations.

-This policy describes the procedures for addressing alleged violations of Grounds for Discipline 102.02 to 102.26, which describes non-academic/non-professionalism misconduct.
+This policy describes the procedures for addressing alleged violations of Grounds for Discipline 102.02 to 102.25, and 102.28, which describes non-academic/non-professionalism misconduct.
 By adapting or inserting the actual language of Section 100.00 Policy on Student Conduct and Discipline of the University of California Policies Applying to Campus Activities, Organizations and Students (PACAOS), this UCSF Policy on Student Conduct and Discipline is the campus implementing regulations for PACAOS Section 100.00 and remains consistent with the systemwide Policy.
 PACAOS should be followed and read in conjunction with this document and can be found at https://ucop.edu/student-affairs/policies/student-life-policies/pacaos.html.

 II.
 Student Misconduct